Available 24/7 • Free Consultation • No Upfront Fees

 Analyzing the decision and overseeing its execution.

 Every 42 minutes, someone in the United States dies in a crash with a drunk driver.
-In 2023, alcohol-impaired collisions killed 433 people on Georgia roads — 27% of all traffic fatalities statewide, according to the Governor’s Office of Highway Safety.
-Of those killed or seriously hurt in multi-vehicle wrecks involving intoxicated drivers, 82% were occupants of the other vehicle or pedestrians.
+In 2024, 347 people were killed in alcohol-related crashes on Georgia roads.
+That's 28% of all traffic fatalities statewide (Governor's Office of Highway Safety, preliminary data, Final NHTSA verification expected August 2026).
+82% of the victims are in the other car or walking.
 People who did nothing wrong.
-People who happened to be in the path of someone who chose to drive after drinking.

-A DUI crash is not an accident.
-It’s the consequence of a deliberate choice, and Georgia law treats it that way.
-Driving with a BAC of 0.08 g/dL or higher constitutes negligence per se — the violation itself establishes negligence.
-You don’t need to prove the driver was careless.
-You only need to prove they were impaired.
+A DUI crash isn't an accident.
+It's a deliberate choice, and Georgia law treats it that way.
+BAC of 0.08 g/dL or higher?
+That's negligence per se.
+The violation alone establishes fault.
+Proving carelessness isn't even part of it.
+Impairment is enough.

-Criminal court handles the punishment.
-But a criminal case won’t pay your medical bills, replace months of lost income, or address the pain that follows you long after discharge.
-That's what a civil claim does — and for victims of drunk drivers, Georgia offers a tool unavailable in standard car accident cases.
+The criminal court handles the punishment.
+But a criminal case won't pay your medical bills.
+Won't replace months of lost income.
+Won't address the pain that follows you long after discharge.
+That's what a civil claim does.
+And for victims of drunk drivers, Georgia offers a tool unavailable in standard car accident cases.
 Unlike what Atlanta car accident attorneys typically see, DUI claims unlock uncapped punitive damages.

 Why DUI Settlements Are Higher: The “Uncapped“ Factor